robotframework/SeleniumLibrary/README.rst

 issue is backed up by a pull request.

-If the enhancement is not generally useful, example solution is domain specific, then the SeleniumLibrary offers a public API's which can be used to build ownplugins and libraries.
+If the enhancement is not generally useful, example solution is domain specific, then the SeleniumLibrary offers a public API's which can be used to build own plugins and libraries.
 Plugin API allows to add new keywords, modify existing keywords and modify internal functionality of the library.
 Also new libraries can be build on top of the SeleniumLibrary.
 Please see `extending documentation`_ for more details about the